A.I. Artificial Intelligence: Box office

 The film opened in 3,242 theaters in the United States and Canada on June 29, 2001, earning $29.35 million at #1 during its opening weekend.
-A.I went on to gross $78.62 million in the U.S. and Canada.
-Opening on 524 screens in Japan, A.I. grossed almost 2 billion Yen in its first five days, the biggest June opening ever in Japan at the time, and sold more tickets in its opening weekend than Star Wars: Episode I – The Phantom Menace, although grossed slightly less.
+A.I went on to gross $78.62 million in the United States and Canada.
+Opening on 524 screens in Japan, A.I. grossed almost two billion Yen in its first five days, the biggest June opening in Japan at the time, and sold more tickets in its opening weekend than Star Wars: Episode I – The Phantom Menace, although it grossed slightly less.
 It went on to gross $78 million in Japan.
 It grossed $79 million in other countries, for a worldwide total of $235.93 million.